-Correlation: The results of present study, which revealed comparative higher degree of genotypic correlation coefficients than their phenotypic counterparts in most of the characters, indicated that there was a higher degree of association between two characters of genotypic, their phenotypic association was lessened due to the influence of environment.
-However, in few cases, the phenotypic correlation were slightly higher than their genotypic cause inflated the value of genotypic correlation because of the influence of the environmental factors.
+The results of present study, which revealed comparatively higher degree of genotypic correlation coefficients than their phenotypic counterparts in most of the characters, indicated that there was a higher degree of association between two characters at genotypic level.
+Their phenotypic association was lessened due to the influence of environment.
+However, in few cases, the phenotypic correlations were slightly higher than their genotypic counterparts, which implied that the non-genetic cause inflated the value of genotypic correlation because of the influence of the environmental factors.

-In the present investigation, seed yield per plant was found to be highly significant and positively correlated with head diameter, number of seeds per capitula, number of filled seeds per capitula and 100 seed weight at both genotypic and phenotypic level indicating that these attributes were mainly influencing the seed yield in Sunflower.
+In the present investigation, seed yield per plant was found to be highly significant and positively correlated with head http://ejplantbreeding.com diameter, number of seeds per capitula, number of filled seeds per capitula and 100 seed weight at both genotypic and phenotypic level indicating that these attributes were mainly influencing the seed yield in Sunflower.
 Thus, selection practiced for the improvement in one character will automatically result in the improvement in the other character even though direct selection for improvement has not been made for the yield character.
 Similar results exhibiting highly significant and positive correlation between seed yield and other traits as obtained in the present investigation were reported by Robert (1970) for head diameter; Chandra and Anand (1977), Sidhu and Bains (1980) and Vershney and Singh (1978) for plant height, head diameter and 100 seed weight.
 Lakshmanaiah (1980) for head diameter, 100 seed weight, plant height, stem diameter at both the levels; Chaudhary and Anand (1985) and Lawrence and Shaik (1993) for number of leaves per plant, plant height, maturity, stem and head diameters; Shankar et al. (2006) and Yasin and Singh (2010) for number of filled seeds per capitula and head diameter.
-The seed yield per plant expressed negative correlation with traits, days to 50 per cent flowering and initiation of flower, number of unfilled seeds per capitula in present investigation which suggests scope for breeding high yielding, early flowering, early maturing in future.
+The seed yield per plant expressed negative correlation with traits, days to 50 per cent flowering and initiation of flower, number of unfilled seeds per capitula in present investigation which suggested scope for breeding high yielding, early flowering, early maturing in future.
 Similar results in this regard were earlier reported by Khanna (1972) and Fick et al. (1974) for number of unfilled seed per capitula; Tyagi SD and Tyagi JP (2010) for 50 per cent flowering and number of unfilled seeds.
-Days to 50 per cent flowering had highly significant and positive correlation with days to initiation of flower at both the genotypic and phenotypic levels.
-While days to 50 per cent flowering had significant and positive association with days to maturity.
+Days to initial flowering had highly significant and positive correlation with days to initiation of flower at both the genotypic and phenotypic levels, while days to 50 per cent flowering had significant and positive association with days to maturity.
 Similar results were also reported by Mogali and Virupakshappa (1994), Tahir et al. (2002), respectively.
-Highly significant and positive association of days to 50 per cent flowering indicated that late flowering will result in high seed yield.
+Highly significant and positive association of days to 50 per cent flowering with days to maturity indicated that late flowering will result in high seed yield.
 Initiation of flower exhibited significant and positive correlation with days to maturity at genotypic levels.
 This result was supported by Ayyasamy et al. (1977).
 Days to maturity showed significant and negative correlation with number of leaves and plant height.
 This indicated that days to initiation of flower and late maturity are also a good indicator of high yield.
-Nur (1978) for number of leaves and plant height.
+This result was supported by Nur (1978).